Dr Karla Diaz-Ordaz

 I am the co-organiser of the School's short courses Statistical Analysis with Missing Data using Multiple Imputation and Inverse Probability Weighting and Causal Inference in Epidemiology: Recent Methodological Developments

-I am also co-organiser of the Intro to Bayesian Statistics and Causal Inference sub-modules in the MSc in Medical Statistics.
+I am also the organiser of the Intro to Bayesian Statistics and Causal Inference sub-modules in the MSc in Medical Statistics.

 I am also working in developing methods for estimating causal treatment effect when there is departures from protocol in a randomised trial (i.e. non-compliance and missing data) using Multiple Imputation.
 This work is in collaboration with Prof James Carpenter.I have also worked in methods to analyse missing clustered data.
 Currently, I study and compare the performance of different multiple imputation techniques to handle whole clusters non-response (empty clusters).
 I am also interested in extending such methods for cost-effectiveness analysis, accounting for the bivariate nature of the endpoints.
 Some of my methodological work code can be found in my GitHub page.

 I am a member of the Centre for Statistical Methodology, and one of the co-ordinators of the missing data and causal inference themes.